 Only primary aboriginal forests are able to ensure the long-term stability of the biotic moisture pump functioning, as far as the genetic properties of aboriginal forests are correlated with the geophysical properties of the region they occupy.
 Artificially planted exotic vegetation with geographically irrelevant genetic programs cannot persist on an alien territory for a long time; their temporal prosperity is followed by environmental degradation and ecological collapse.
-On the other hand, secondary aboriginal forests
+On the other hand, secondary aboriginal forests that are in the process of self-recovery from anthropogenic or natural disturbances like fires, cutting or windfall, are not capable of efficiently running the biotic pump either.
+In such forests all mechanisms of environmental regulation, including the biotic moisture pump, are under repair and cannot yet function efficiently.

-- that are in the process of self-recovery from anthropogenic or natural disturbances like fires, cutting or windfall, are not capable of efficiently running the biotic pump either.
-In such forests all mechanisms of environmental regulation, including the biotic moisture pump, are under repair and cannot yet function efficiently. - For the biotic moisture pump to work properly, it is also important that the natural forest cover have an immediate border with the ocean or, at least, the distance to the ocean be much less than the scale length I, Eq.
-(1), of the exponential weakening of the geophysical ocean-to-land moisture fluxes.
+For the biotic moisture pump to work properly, it is also important that the natural forest cover have an immediate border with the ocean or, at least, the distance to the ocean be much less than the scale length l (1) of the exponential weakening of the geophysical ocean-to-land moisture fluxes.
 The two largest tropical river basins of Amazon and Congo are covered by rainforests spreading inland from the oceanic coastline.
-Northern river basins of Russia, Canada and Alaska are covered by natural - taiga forests, which, at the northernmost forest line, border with tundra wetlands linking them to the oceanic coast.
-If the natural forest cover is eliminated along the oceanic coastline on a band /~600 km wide, the biotic moisture pump stalls.
-The remaining inland forests are no longer able to pump atmospheric moisture from the ocean.
-There is no longer surplus to runoff to rivers or to recharge groundwater.
-Soil water either - 20 leaves to the ocean as runoff or is blown away via the atmosphere after being transpired by the forests.
-The river basin ceases to exist, the forests die back after the soil dries up.
-The total store of fresh water on land including the water of soil, bogs, mountain glaciers and lakes, can be estimated by the lake store alone and constitutes around 1.5×10^{14} m3 (L'vovitch, 1979), while the global river runoff is of the order of 0.37×10^{14} - m3 yr-1 (Dai and Trenberth, 2002).
+Northern river basins of Russia, Canada and Alaska are covered by natural taiga forests, which, at the northernmost forest line, border with tundra wetlands linking them to the oceanic coast.
+If the natural forest cover is eliminated along the oceanic coastline on a band $l \sim 600$ km wide, the biotic moisture pump stalls.
+The remaining inland forests are no longer able to compensate the river runoff.
+Soil water leaves to the ocean, the river basin ceases to exist, the forests die out.
+The total store of fresh water on land including the water of soil, bogs, mountain glaciers and lakes, can be estimated by the lake store alone and constitutes around 1.5×10^{14} m3 (L'vovitch, 1979), while the global river runoff is of the order of 0.37×10^{14} m3 (Dai and Trenberth, 2002).
 This means that all liquid moisture accumulated on land runs to the ocean in about four years.
 Total destruction of the biotic moisture pump due to deforestation (i.e., complete elimination of the contiguous forest cover bordering with the ocean) will in several years turn any river basin to desert.